Deinagkistrodon: Common names

 Common names for D. acutus include sharp-nosed viper, snorkel viper, hundred pacer, Chinese moccasin, Chinese copperhead, five-pacer, hundred-pace snake, long-nosed pit viper, sharp-nosed pit viper, hundred-pace pit viper.

+In culture

 The snake has been an object of veneration by indigenous Taiwanese peoples.
+The Paiwan for example believe it as the parent of their hero Aljis who saved them from famine and taught them agriculture; he transforms into a mountain hawk-eagle after his work is done and gives them his feathers in memory which their chiefs have worn since.
+The viper (vulung) also adorns their homes as a symbol of power.

 Geographic range

 Deinagkistrodon acutus is found in southern China (Zhejiang, Fujian, Hunan, Hubei, Guangdong), Taiwan, northern Vietnam, and possibly Laos.
 The type locality was not included in the original description.
-It was later given as "Wusueh [Wu-hsueh], Hupeh Province, China" by Pratt (1892) and Pope (1935).
-Listed as "Mountains N. of Kiu Kiang" in the catalogue of the British Museum of Natural History.
+It was later given as "Wusueh [Wuxue], Hupeh [Hubei] Province, China" by Pratt (1892) and Pope (1935).
+Listed as "Mountains N. of Kiu Kiang [Jiujiang]" in the catalogue of the British Museum of Natural History.

 Habitat

 The species D. acutus inhabits high, forested mountains up to 1350 m, but has also been found in low coastal regions (100 m).
 It prefers lower mountain slopes or rocky hills with small valleys.

 Diet

 The diet of D. acutus consists of small mammals such as rats and mice, birds, toads, frogs and lizards.
-Chinese herpetologist Er-mi Zhao reported a specimen of a total length of 1.04 m and weighing 600 g having eaten a specimen of Rattus rattus of a total length of 51.5 cm and a weight of 530 g.
+Chinese herpetologist Zhao Ermi reported a specimen of a total length of 1.04 m and weighing 600 g having eaten a specimen of Rattus rattus of a total length of 51.5 cm and a weight of 530 g.